alpha-wolf-jin/Ansible-github-webhook/README.md

 https://docs.ansible.com/automation-controller/latest/html/userguide/job_templates.html#ug-jt-enable-webhooks

+## webhokk setting on Ansible Controller for "Hello World" job template

 **Enable Webhook**: Turns on the ability to interface with a predefined SCM system web service that is used to launch a job template.
 Currently supported SCM systems are `GitHub` and `GitLab`.

 You’ll land in the Master realm by default.